 Arlene Minkhorst | Director of Education

-Arlene Minkhorst graduated from the National Ballet School of Canada in 1976, and from Canada’s Royal Winnipeg Ballet School in 1979.
-She performed in numerous productions with the RWB Company before directing her energies into teaching full-time.
+Arlene Minkhorst graduated from the National Ballet School of Canada (NBS) and from Canada’s Royal Winnipeg Ballet School (RWB School).
+She performed in numerous productions with the RWB Company before directing her energies to teaching full-time.

-Ms. Minkhorst first joined the RWB School faculty in 1979, and was appointed Vice-Principal in 1991.
-At the commencement of the 2002-2003 season, she was appointed Associate Director, and in July 2004, she took over the Directorship of the RWB School from Founding Director, David Moroni, C.M.
+Ms. Minkhorst joined the RWB School faculty in 1979, and in July 2004, she took over the Directorship of the RWB School from Founding Director, David Moroni, C.M.

-Ms. Minkhorst has taught all levels of ballet and pointe technique, repertoire classes, conducted rehearsals for performances, and taught in the RWB School Professional Division Teacher Training Program.
-She has toured Manitoba and neighboring provinces with Concert Hour Ballet, the School’s performing group, and presented lectures about dance and dance training in Manitoba public schools.
-Ms. Minkhorst continues to teach classical ballet and pointe technique, teaches in the Teacher Training Program, and rehearses students for performances.
+Ms. Minkhorst taught all levels of ballet and pointe technique, repertoire classes, conducted rehearsals for performances, and taught teachers in the RWB School Professional Division Teacher Training Program.
+She toured Manitoba and neighboring provinces with Concert Hour Ballet, the School’s performing group, and presented lectures about dance and dance training in Manitoba public schools.

 In the late 1990s, Ms. Minkhorst oversaw the restructuring of the Recreational Division.
-She facilitated the creation of programs that were specifically designed to encourage boys to participate in dance.
+She facilitated the creation of specifically designed programs to encourage boys to participate in dance.
 This program continues to be highly successful and now provides dance instruction to up to 250 boys each year.

-Most recently Ms. Minkhorst embraced a new strategic partnership with Canada’s National Ballet School and Physical and Health Education Canada, entitled Sharing Dance.
-Sharing Dance is Canada’s National Ballet School’s flagship community outreach initiative offering free dance programs for all Canadians to get healthy, active and artistically engaged.
-Ms. Minkhorst’s commitment to this program has helped to support over 40,000 Canadians sharing dance in 2018.
+In 2016, Ms. Minkhorst embraced a new strategic partnership with Canada’s National Ballet School and Physical and Health Education Canada, entitled Sharing Dance.
+Sharing Dance a national, community outreach initiative, offers free dance programs for all Canadians to get healthy, active and artistically engaged.
+Ms. Minkhorst’s commitment to this program helped to support over 40,000 Canadians sharing dance in 2018.

-Ms. Minkhorst joined Tulsa Ballet during the 2018-2019 school year and is delighted to be working with the talented students and staff of Tulsa Ballet Center for Dance Education as we engage our communities through our shared love of dance.
+Ms. Minkhorst joined Tulsa Ballet Center for Dance Education (TBCDE) during the 2018-2019 school year and is delighted to be working with the talented students and staff of Tulsa Ballet.

 Julie Marquet | Faculty